ThomasMeier/falcon/README.md

 (def parsed-html (falcon/parse "http://google.com"))
 ```

-Or, if you have a string of HTML you'd like to parse
+Or, if you have a string of HTML,

 ```clj
 (def parsed-html